 When couples feel as if they are splitting, they express disappointment at how their long-lasting relationship turned out to be and is not what it should have been.

 On the other hand, satisfied partners think that their relationship has met and excelled at all expectations even when reviewing the choices, they have made in the past.

-Keep in mind that it is the small moments that are important.
-These moments help in respecting, honoring your relationship and help in making love last.
+One piece of helpful relationship advice for a long and happy marriage is the small moments that are important.
+These moments help in respecting, honoring your long-lasting relationship, and help in making love last.